chocobearz/reversi/README.md

 On top of this Julia is truly gaining a name for itself in the world of AI.
-The community is thriving and as more and more people join to work on the code and documentation we may one day soon see Julia surpass python, with its prominent AI libraries such as jax, pytorch, and tensorflow, as "the" AI language.
+The community is thriving and as more and more people join to work on the code and documentation we may one day soon see Julia surpass Python, with its prominent AI libraries such as jax, pytorch, and tensorflow, as "the" AI language.

 https://www.geeksforgeeks.org/will-julia-become-the-empress-of-the-artificial-intelligence-world/?ref=leftbar-rightbar

 ### Speed Comparison

-In order to validate the claims that Julia is, in fact, faster than Python, the program was run in AI vs AI playouts in both languages and the average run times of each of the models was recorded (for more on which models were tested see section 4.
-Models).
+In order to validate the claims that Julia is, in fact, faster than Python, the program was run in AI vs AI playouts in both languages and the average run times of each of the models was recorded.

-This was done for 1, 5, 10, 100, 150, 175 and 200 playouts, and a depth of 2, 5, 6 and 7 for Alpha Beta.
+This was done for 1, 5, 10, 100, 150, 175 and 200 playouts, and a depth of 2, 5,
+ 6 and 7 for Alpha Beta.
 Except in cases where the testing was cut off early when the games were clearly taking longer than was feasible for normal game play at the given depth or number of playouts.

-The comparison can be seen in figures 3-7 and the average of 50 games was taken.
+The average of 50 games was taken.

 <p align="center">
 <img src="pmc_play_plot.JPG" alt="PMCTSPlot">